Art & Craft of Lutherie

 Building concert quality guitars for discerning players

 It’s all about the sound and playability.
+Those are the main priorities.
 I am building instruments to satisfy the most discerning with a level of craft required to give the professional player an instrument that inspires and is responsive to their touch.
 I came to luthiery as in a roundabout way; as a musician first and then as a builder and repair person.
 I hope that my range and years of experience playing, repairing, studying instruments and building them by hand has given me the tools to deliver the finest instruments to you.

 This is a singular craft that is about careful consideration and refinement of every part; all in the goal of building a meaningful, superbly functional, and aesthetically pleasing object.